- Created by Unknown User (willem), last modified by Umut Uyurkulak on Sep 10, 2019

 This menu contains all the different tools that exist within the CRYENGINE Sandbox Editor.
 These tools have their own pages explaining what they do, which you can find here.

-Contains the Display Settings and lets you open different Viewports.
+Lets you open different Viewports.

 Opens the Asset Browser.

 Opens the Audio Controls Editor tool.